Topics Covered in this blog:

 Not all fibroid treatments work the same, especially for large fibroids.
 For instance, a hysteroscopic myomectomy is best suited to small fibroids that are located inside the uterus.
 An abdominal myomectomy can treat large fibroids, but this is considered major surgery with general anesthesia.

-UFE is able to treat fibroids of all sizes as a minimally invasive procedure with less recovery time than other options and less risk than surgery.
+Uterine Fibroid Embolization(UFE), also known as Uterine Artery Embolization, is able to treat fibroids of all sizes as a minimally invasive procedure with less recovery time than other options and less risk than surgery.
 This treatment stops the nutrients from reaching the fibroid, which will allow it to shrink and die.

 Visit USA Fibroid Centers and Connect with a Specialist

-Visit our locations page to find a clinic near you or contact us at 855.615.2555 to schedule a free consultation and determine if UFE treatment is right for you.
+You may also contact us at 855.615.2555 to schedule a consultation and determine if UFE treatment is right for you.

 Source: